The-Kirby-Institute/Launcher_Doxy_PEP/README.md

 See the section on [simSpecificSim.prop](#simspecificsimprop) or a more detailed explanation.

 ### Executable
-To execute the model, use the following Java command:
+To run the model, use the following Java command (replace items in <b>bold</b> with your specific setup):
 <pre>
 java -jar Launcher_Doxy_PEP.jar <b><i>File_Path_Working_Directory</i></b> [-export_skip_backup] [-printProgress] [-seedMap=<b>SEED_MAP</b>]
 </pre>